1. HARBORVIEW PARK - COUNTY GRANT

 For more information: Draft Plans Delaware Ave revetment.pdf

-CITY PROJECT - Work will include design, NJDEP permitting and construction of a flood resiliency wall along Elmira St along Venice St and Bank St
+Work will include design, NJDEP permitting and construction of a flood resiliency wall along Elmira St along Venice St and Bank St. No construction budget has been established for this project.

 For more information: Elmira Resiliency.pdf